Payments on credit cards and debit cards can be reversed in certain situations.

 Not only does the retailer lose the value of the transaction, but the card issuer also charges a fee to the retailer to carry out a chargeback.

-Having good terms and conditions in place that set out the delivery process and the returns procedure (telling your customer this information is a legal requirement under Consumer Contract law) can reduce the chance of fraudulent chargebacks.
+That is why having good terms and conditions in place is important.
+Setting out the delivery process and the returns procedure (telling your customer this information is a legal requirement under Consumer Contract law) can reduce the chance of fraudulent chargebacks.